-The Company has two reportable operating segments; (i) Medical and (ii) Industrial which align with how its CEO, who is identified as the CODM, views and measures the Company's business performance.
+The Company has two reportable operating segments; (i) Medical and (ii) Industrial, which align with how our CEO who is identified as the CODM, who is responsible for reviewing Company's performance.
 In fiscal year 2016, we re-segmented the Company's operating segments and reclassified the segment data for the prior years to conform to the current year presentation.
-See Note 14, "Segment Information" for further information on the Company's segments.
+See Note 15, "Segment Information" for further information on the Company's segments.